European exploration of Africa: Early Portuguese expeditions

 Soon after, the equator was crossed by Europeans.
 Portugal established a base in Sāo Tomé that, after 1485, was settled with criminals.
 After 1497, expelled Spanish and Portuguese Jews were also sent there.

 In 1482, Diogo Cão found the mouth of a large river and learned of the existence of a great kingdom, Kongo.
 In 1485, he explored the river upstream as well.

 But the Portuguese wanted, above anything else, to find a route to India and kept trying to circumnavigate Africa.
 In 1485, the expedition of João Afonso d'Aveiros, with the German astronomer Martin of Behaim as part of the crew, explored the Bight of Benin (Kingdom of Benin), returning information about African king Ogane.

-In 1488, Bartolomeu Dias and his pilot Pêro de Alenquer, after putting down a mutiny, turned a cape where they were caught by a storm, naming it Cape of Storms.
+In 1488, Bartolomeu Dias and his pilot Pero de Alenquer, after putting down a mutiny, turned a cape where they were caught by a storm, naming it Cape of Storms.
 They followed the coast for a while realizing that it kept going eastward with even some tendency to the north.
 Lacking supplies, they turned around with the conviction that the far end of Africa had finally been reached.
 Upon their return to Portugal, the promising cape was renamed Cape of Good Hope.

 Some years later, Christopher Columbus landed in America under rival Castilian command.
 Pope Alexander VI decreed the Inter caetera bull, dividing the non-Christian parts of the world between the two rival Catholic powers, Spain and Portugal.

 Finally, in the years 1497 to 1498, Vasco da Gama, again with Alenquer as a pilot, took a direct route to Cape of Good Hope, via St. Helena.
 He went beyond the farthest point reached by Dias and named the country Natal.
 Then he sailed northward, making land at Quelimane (Mozambique) and Mombasa, where he found Chinese traders, and Malindi (both in modern Kenya).
 In this town, he recruited an Arab pilot who led the Portuguese directly to Calicut.
 On 28 August 1498, King Manuel of Portugal informed the Pope of the good news that Portugal had reached India.

 Egypt and Venice reacted to this news with hostility; from the Red Sea, they jointly attacked the Portuguese ships that traded with India.
 The Portuguese defeated these ships near Diu in 1509.
 The Ottoman Empire's indifferent reaction to Portuguese exploration left Portugal in almost exclusive control of trade through the Indian Ocean.
 They established many bases along the eastern coast of Africa except for Somalia (See Ajuran-Portuguese wars).
 The Portuguese also captured Aden in 1513.

 One of the ships under command of Diogo Dias arrived at a coast that was not in East Africa.
 Two years later, a chart already showed an elongated island east of Africa that bore the name Madagascar.
 But only a century later, between 1613 and 1619, did the Portuguese explore the island in detail.
 They signed treaties with local chieftains and sent the first missionaries, who found it impossible to make locals believe in Hell, and were eventually expelled.